matael/cours_fac/anglais/expo_l3/haum/haum.rst

 Projects
 ========

-Different projects for differents people
+Different projects for different people

 From software to hardware :